Gaming Helps! Learning from Strategic Interactions in Natural Dynamics: Related Work

-Part of this line of work concerns itself with the negative consequences of strategic behavior, when individuals aim to game the model in place; for example, individuals may misrepresent their data or features (often at a cost) in an effort to obtain positive qualification outcomes or otherwise manipulate an algorithm's output~\cite{dalvi2004,PP04,DFP10,bruckner2012,IL13,HIM14,CDP15,Hardt15,Dong17,chara1,chara2} or even to protect their privacy~\cite{GLRS14,CIL15}.
-The goal in these works is to provide algorithms whose outputs are robust to such gaming. \cite{milli2019} and~\cite{lily2019} focus on the social impact of robust classification, and show that i) robust classifiers come at a social cost (by forcing even qualified individuals to invest in costly feature manipulations to be classified positively) and ii) disparate abilities to game the model inevitably lead to unfair outcomes.
+Much of the work on learning assumes that an individual's data is a fixed input that is independent of the algorithm used by the decision-maker.
+In practice, however, individuals may try to adapt to the model in place in order to improve their outcomes.
+A recent line of work studies such strategic behavior in classification settings.
+Part of this line of work concerns itself with the negative consequences of strategic behavior, when individuals aim to game the model in place; for example, individuals may manipulate their data or features (often at a cost) in an effort to obtain positive qualification outcomes or otherwise manipulate an algorithm's output~\cite{dalvi2004,PP04,DFP10,bruckner2012,IL13,HIM14,CDP15,Hardt15,Dong17,chara1,chara2} or even to protect their privacy~\cite{GLRS14,CIL15}.
+The goal in these results is to provide algorithms whose outputs are robust to such gaming. \cite{milli2019} and~\cite{lily2019} focus on the social impact of robust classification, and show that i) robust classifiers come at a social cost (by forcing even qualified individuals to invest in costly feature manipulations in order to be classified positively) and ii) disparate abilities to game the model inevitably lead to unfair outcomes.

-Another part of this line of work instead sees strategic manipulation as possibly positive, when the classifier incentivizes individuals to invest in meaningfully improving their features---e.g., a student may decide to study and actually improve his knowledge in order to raise his test score.~\cite{Kleinberg18},~\cite{berk2019},~\cite{planck1},~\cite{planck2} and~\cite{nika} study how to incentivize agents to invest effort into modifying meaningful features that improve their labels.
-Much of this line of work assumes the decision-maker already understands which features are impactful and control an agent's true label or qualification level, and which do not.
+Another part of this line of work instead sees strategic manipulation as possibly positive, when the classifier incentivizes individuals to invest in true improvements to their features---e.g., a student may decide to study and actually improve his knowledge in order to raise his test score.~\cite{Kleinberg18},~\cite{berk2019},~\cite{planck1},~\cite{planck2} and~\cite{nika} study how to incentivize agents to invest effort in modifying meaningful features that improve their labels.
+Much of this line of work assumes that the decision-maker already understands which features are meaningful and affect agents' labels or outcomes, and which do not.